 • Extract: Swap the vanilla extract for an almond extract for additional almond flavor.

 • Get creative with your filling: Think about flavors like strawberry, apricot, cherry, blueberry and chia jam.
-Chocolate spread, peanut butter, or lemon curd would also be great.
+Nutella, pistachio cream, peanut butter, or lemon curd would also be great.
 You can use whatever you like!

 • Nuts: For additional texture, sprinkle the tops with crumbled pecans or almonds.